Notarno/PixelGame/README.md

 # PixelGame
-Simulation of very basic version of classic Pac Man game Location of Pixels generated with Binary Search Tree
+Simulation of a very basic version of the classic Pac Man game Location of Pixels generated with Binary Search Tree